nirajumaretiya/tinygpu/README.md

 - Core execution status

 ### Need Help?
-If you run into any issues while setting up or running the simulations, feel free to reach out on Twitter - we want you to get this running!
+If you run into any issues while setting up or running the simulations, feel free to reach out on linkdin - we want you to get this running!

-// ... rest of existing code ...
 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.